The first step to writing a good lifting routine is setting concrete objectives. The more specific the goal, the higher your chances to achieve it.

-On the other hand, goals such as: “I want to be rich and famous.” are too general and often result in the lack of target fire and actual progress.
+On the other hand, goals such as “I want to be rich and famous.” are too general and often result in the lack of target fire and actual progress.
 To narrow down your goals, just answer the question: What can I do right now with what I have to get closer to my desires?

+Think of it as a salary.
+Most people make the same amount of money every month for various reasons.
+The biggest factor is, of course, the fact that salary increases are incredibly rare.
 You want more money?
 Well, there are thousands of people who would do your job for even less than what we’re paying you right now.
-Go fuck yourself.
+Go kill yourself.
 Next, please!

 You cannot have it all…

 Unfortunately, or not, you cannot become really good at multiple skills at once.
 Doing a ton of exercises is in direct conflict with the concept of having a narrow focus.
 Thus, sometimes different elements have to take the back seat for a while.
 There is a sacrifice that you have to make.

 In high school, one of my best classes was French.
 However, after graduation, I no longer had a reason to practice it.
 To preserve some of my skills, I used to dedicate 10-20 minutes a few times a week.
 This approach works with lifting too.
 Doing a skill just enough to maintain it could be very beneficial when you’re focusing on something else.

 What about assistance exercises?

 Assistance exercises are useful, but they are supplementary work and should be treated as such.
 For example, if your goal is to learn the front lever, which is a good example of strength, balance and skill, direct training will offer the most benefits.
 Nevertheless, exercises like straight arm pull-overs can also be helpful because they strengthen the triceps, elbows and the lats in a position replicating the front lever.

 Below is a list of assistance exercises that help some of the popular lifts/skills: